Breast Augmentation, Breast Lift,

 Dr Camp’s recommendations vary according to the patient’s desires and body shape.
 Most patients who have a breast lift elect to have implants placed to achieve an augmented upper pole of breast, but this is a personal choice, based on your preferences.

-The lift alone without implant is $11,000.
+The lift alone without implant is $12,500.
 Many patients desire increased upper fullness, which requires a breast implant in addition to the breast lift.
-A combined breast lift with implants (mastopexy augmentation) costs approximately $12,500.
+A combined breast lift with implants (mastopexy augmentation) costs approximately $14,000.
+You will not receive an additional bill beyond your estimate for facility and anesthesia charges.
+Procedure pricing includes followup visits at the clinic.
+This estimate does not include medications to be picked up at your pharmacy and any visits to outside providers such as preop clearance with primary care doctor, post-operative lymphatic massage, or visits to outside facilities such as urgent care.

 A breast lift improves the appearance of your breasts for years.
 The natural aging process, pregnancy and weight changes will likely cause your breasts to sag again.
 Results may be prolonged by the placement of implants during the procedures.